paulscherrerinstitute/datahub/Readme.md

 # Channel search

-The __--search__ argument is used to search channel names and info instead of querying data.
+The __--search__ argument is used for searching channel names and info instead of querying data.

 - datahub --search --<SOURCE NAME> <PATTERN>